programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 every number in the pageCount variable.
 If it reads 1, then it will download once; if it reads 5 it will download five times, and so on.
-Immediately after the if statement you have just written, add the following line and indent everything down to `f.close`{.userinput} one additional tab so that it is all enclosed in the for loop:
+Immediately after the if statement you have just written, add the following line and indent everything down to `f.close` one additional tab so that it is all enclosed in the for loop:

 ``` python
 for pages in range(1, pageCount+1):